ncbi/blast-cloud/_posts/2015-06-09-data-center-location.md

 ---

 Since the [BLAST databases]({{site.baseurl}}{% post_url 2015-06-09-available-blastdbs %}) are fetched from the NCBI, downloads are faster if the instance runs in a region that is geographically close to NCBI.
+NCBI is located in the east coast of North America.

 For AWS, `us-east-1` (N. Virginia) is the closest region, so for optimal download performance, please consider starting your instance in that region.
 You can find a list of available AWS regions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).